 The entire process is designed to take 26 weeks and can involve a number of hearings.
 During this time, you and your solicitor will need to collect and review evidence about the situation.
 In some cases, an interim care order may be put in place, which means the child will be put into care on a temporary basis until the final hearing.
 Many cases begin with an Interim Care Order application, and you will have opportunity to contest it.
 On many occasions, we have helped clients successfully defend themselves from an application to remove their children, meaning they can continue to parent whilst the proceedings are ongoing.

 We’ve taken family members and Children’s Guardians through the care proceedings process hundreds of times, and we can help you too.
-We’re thorough and straight-talking, and we’ll make sure you know exactly what you need to do throughout.

 Getting the best possible result

 The Court will decide which order to make based on what is in a child’s best interests.
 To come to a decision, the Court will consider a number of factors listed in the Children Act’s “Welfare Checklist”.
 It’s our job to listen to you and help you put forward a strong case for the result you believe is best for your child and why.
-There are a number of pitfalls to avoid during Care Proceedings, and we will be by your side to guide you throughout.
+There are several pitfalls to avoid during Care Proceedings, and we will be by your side to guide you throughout.

 Outcomes from Care Proceedings are decided based on the child’s welfare, not just what the parent or child wants to happen.
 This is difficult for any parent to come to terms with, and it can be upsetting for children too, but our dedicated legal advice can help you understand your options for the future.
 Our responsibility as your solicitors is to help you persuade the Court that your proposal is the best outcome for the child.